saintberry/php5-fpm/README.md

 configuration values if they are missing, future proofing the template generation with JSON.

 As of version 4.0, you can auto-calculate the procs and workers needed and define the percentage of resources the pool should consume on the server.
 This allows for quick creation of php-fpm pools and not having to perform the calculation yourself.
-Please see the LWRP attributes below and the auto-calculation example but the simplest explantation is the pm configuration will be determined by the calculation.
+Please see the LWRP attributes below and the auto-calculation example, but the simplest explanation is the pm configuration will be determined by the calculation.
 If the pm type is set to static then the max_children will only be used.
 If the type is dynamic, the auto-calculation will populate the additional pm configuration options but not the pm.max_requests, this will need to be set manually.